 NBN is gradually replacing FTTN with FTTP.
 You can check coverage here.
 Residential users get the upgrade free, which involves running fibre through the same conduit as their old Telstra copper FTTN cable.
 If that is not possible, there may be a charge on rare occasions.

-If Fibre or HFC is not installed already, strata complexes, such as units, apartments, high-rises, and some townhouses (mainly on a group title), must contract with NBN and pay for fibre to be installed.
+If Fibre or HFC is not already installed, strata complexes, such as units, apartments, high-rises, and some townhouses (mainly on a group title), must contract with NBN and pay for fibre to be installed.
 The Catch-22 is that all owners must agree to the upgrade, and costs can range from $300 per lot to several thousand dollars.
 NBN will send a team to provide a design and quote for your consideration.
 It can take a few months to see any action (we paid in January, and while the work was completed two weeks ago, the ports won’t be activated until 30 May!).

 All I can say is that FTTN sucks and it is worth it at almost any cost to go to FTTP.